gvwilson/thirdbit/src/fiction/in-heck/index.md

 with a single small wheel up front and two spoked cartwheels in the rear.
 It only had one arm,
-and like many of the refugee bots it had patches and welds from years of mending, but someone had made it a blue hat with a little tin badge, and it was the most cheerful bot Maddy had ever met.
+and like many free bots
+it had patches and welds from years of mending, but someone had made it a blue hat with a little tin badge, which it wore proudly wherever it went.

 Able rolled to a halt and doffed its hat.
+"Good morning, one and all."

+"You've made good time,"
+the mayor said as Able opened a hatch in its side.

-"Good morning, one and all," it said jauntily, replacing its hat and then opening a hatch in its side.
+"Got a lift in from Sandy Bend," the bot replied, opening a hatch in its side.
+"Big fella haulin' some passengers.
+They oughta be along shortly.
+Now, let's see—I got letters,
+I got parcels,
-"Got letters, got parcels, even got a newspaper from Sandy Bend."
+even got a newspaper from Sandy Bend."
 Its periscope cameras swivelled from side to side as it handed out what it had brought.